Client Services offers a variety of group-based programs addressing the complex needs which can arise for individuals after brain injury.

 This class will be of interest to those who:

 - experience anxiety

 - struggle with balance, coordination, or flexibility

 - have difficulty sleeping

 This class takes place in a large, quiet space at the BrainTrust Canada offices.
 Yoga mats are provided.
-Class size is limited to 10 participants.
+Class size is kept very small.

 Return to Balance

 This group is based on balancing five pillars of wellness - the physical, mental, emotional, social, and spiritual aspects of ourselves.
 Concepts covered in the group include:

 - identifying what gives you meaning in your life